 98th Annual Juried Exhibition, Greenwich Art Society - “Rough Sketch,” 2015

-in unplanned and joyous ways.
-His intention is not so much the creation of art but more a search for spontaneous life springing out of improvisations in pure color.
-This is a fundamentally exuberant enterprise, and the artist sees it as direct painting, direct expression and direct communication.
+What I create are arenas for colors and materials to display their properties freely in play and combine in unplanned and joyous ways.
+My intention is not so much the creation of art but more a search for spontaneous life springing out of improvisations in pure color.
+This is a fundamentally exuberant enterprise, and I see it as direct painting, direct expression and direct communication.